Filling the Complexity Gaps for Colouring Planar and Bounded Degree Graphs: Introduction

 \section{Introduction}

-A \emph{colouring} of a graph is a labelling of the vertices so that adjacent vertices do not have the same label.
+A \emph{colouring} of a graph is a labelling of its vertices such that adjacent vertices do not have the same label.
 We call these labels \emph{colours}.
 Graph colouring problems are central to the study of combinatorial algorithms and they have many theoretical and practical applications.
 A typical problem asks whether a colouring exists under certain constraints, or how difficult it is to find such a colouring.
 For example, in the {\sc List Colouring} problem, a graph is given where each vertex has a list of colours and one wants to know if the vertices can be coloured using only colours in their lists.
-The {\sc Choosability} problem asks whether such list colourings are guaranteed to exist whenever all the lists have a certain size.
+The {\sc Choosability} problem asks whether such list colourings are guaranteed to exist whenever all the lists have a certain size~$k$ (if so, then the graph is said to be $k$-choosable).
 In fact, an enormous variety of colouring problems can be defined and there is now a vast collection of literature on this subject.
 For longer introductions to the type of problems we consider we refer to two recent surveys~\cite{C14,GJPS}.

-In this paper, we are concerned with the computational complexity of colouring problems.
-For many such problems, the complexity is well understood in the case where we allow every graph as input, so it is natural to consider problems with restricted inputs.
-We consider a variant of the {\sc List Colouring} problem, closely related to {\sc Choosability}, and give a complete classification of its complexity for planar graphs and a number of subclasses of planar graphs by combining known results with new results.
-Some of the known results are for (planar) graphs with bounded degree.
-We use these results to fill some more complexity gaps by giving a complete complexity classification of a number of colouring problems for graphs with bounded maximum degree.
+In this paper, we are concerned with the computational complexity of colouring problems (we give formal definitions of these problems in Section~\ref{s-terminology}).
+For many such problems, the complexity is well understood in the case where we allow every graph as input, so it is natural to consider problems with restricted inputs in order to increase our understanding of their hardness.
+Our two main objectives are related to this aim.
+They are: \begin{enumerate}[1.] \item to exploit structural results in order to obtain complexity results; \item to fill a number of complexity gaps in order to obtain complete complexity classifications. \end{enumerate} The graph classes we consider are the classes of planar graphs and of graphs with bounded maximum degree.
+As such our paper consists of two main parts.